Gentle Seasonal Living: Aligning with Nature’s Rhythms

 SPRING: Renew, Plan, Detox

 With the spring equinox comes a fresh start.
 The earth wakes up from its winter slumber, and so do we.
 The days grow longer, the birds return, and buds begin to bloom.
 Nature is in full swing, offering us the perfect time to refresh our homes, minds, and bodies.
-This is the season of detox and renewal.
-Plants begin to push through the soil, and there’s fresh energy in the air, an ideal time to align your life with this natural momentum.
+This is the season of detox and renewal. (think spring cleaning) Plants begin to push through the soil, and there’s fresh energy in the air, an ideal time to align your life with this natural momentum.

 Simple ways to live seasonally in spring